 A: Check the input and output levels of the Axe-Fx II and check the input levels of any downstream amps/monitors.
-Try the headphone jack for comparison purposes.
 See p.
 15 for more on how to set levels.
+Also, try the obvious and turn DRIVE even lower on the amp, or consider adjusting global AMP GAIN on the CONFIG page of the GLOBAL menu.